 Support the Park!

-With this annual contest, we hope to bring attention to the magnificent, scenic river that runs through Richmond and to those who have worked to make the James River a better place for both people and wildlife.
+Anyone who has worked to make the James River a better place for both people and wildlife.

 Read the 2015 River Heroes Award Press Release (PDF)